The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Methods

 where $P_{\star, \text{ini}}$ denotes the initial rotational period of the star, $R_0$ is the initial stellar radius, and $r_{\textrm{gyr}}$ is the radius of gyration, defined as $r_{\textrm{gyr}}^{2}=I/M_\star R_\star^{2}$, with I the moment of inertia of the host star \citep{Hut1981}.
 Therefore, assuming spherical symmetry for the host star and a fixed structure constant, the evolution of the stellar rotation period becomes directly linked to the evolution of the stellar radius, as follows:

-We use this relation to compute the stellar rotation period at each timestep of the simulations.
-This allows us to consistently track the rotational evolution of the host star throughout the disk lifetime.
+We used this relation to compute the stellar rotation period at each timestep of the simulations.
+This allowed us to consistently track the rotational evolution of the host star throughout the disk lifetime.